 Reading the Data Model for Dates

 To understand which date dimensions you can use to slice a particular metric, go to Manage → Model to open the data model.

-To access the Manage page, you must be an Editor or Administrator in your project.
+To access the Manage page, you must be an Editor or Administrator in your workspace.

 As a general rule, a metric that is an aggregation of some fact or attribute can be sliced by a date dimension that points (directly or indirectly) to that fact or attribute.

 In the logical data model below, date dimensions (representing entire arrays of date attributes) are shown in blue, attributes in green, and facts in yellow ovals.

 A metric aggregated from the Velocity fact could be sliced by attributes within the Date (Created) dimension but not by attributes within the Date (Activity) dimension.

 To learn more about using the concepts of time and dates in your reports, see the following topics: